 Daddy and FireCracker participated in a daddy/daughter costume dash, where the dad had to find pieces to complete various costume looks on their daughters.
 They actually won the first round.

 Finally, there is the big dance party.
-All the characters are dressed in their Halloween attire and come out to put on a show before dancing the night away with your kids.
+All the Disney Halloween characters come out to put on a show before dancing the night away with your kids.

 After dinner, put the kids in the kids’ club and head over to the adults-only Halloween party and costume contest.
 Teens even get their own late night Halloween Party in the teen club!
 Who says the kids have to have all the fun?